-No direct evidence on the effects of transitional metals on sea pens was found.
+No direct evidence of the effects of transitional metals on sea pens was found.

 Reichelt-Brushett & Michalek-Wagner (2005) reported fertilization success in the Octocoral Lobophytum compactum was more resistant to copper exposure than other species studies but also reported a significant decrease in fertilization success.
 A decrease in fertilization success due to copper might impair recruitment in sea pens.
-Overall, the effects of transitional metal exposure were varied but metals have the potential to cause 'severe' or 'Significant' mortalities in Anthozoa as group.
-Therefore, resistance is assessed as 'Low', resilience as 'Very low' and sensitivity as 'High' but with 'Low' confidence due to the lack of direct evidence and the variation in response.
+Overall, the effects of transitional metal exposure were varied but metals had the potential to cause 'severe' or 'Significant' mortalities in Anthozoa as a group.
+Therefore, the worst-case resistance of Anthozoa and, hence, sea pens to transitional metal exposure is assessed as 'Low', resilience as 'Low' and sensitivity as 'High' but with 'Low' confidence due to the lack of direct evidence and the variation in response.